lapluviosilla/amplenote-templater/README.md

 ### Known Issues

 - Jots seem to be more flaky in Amplenote than notes.
 The plugin suggestion does not appear consistently unless you type in the jot.
-And Task expressions don't work for jots yet, because the Task UUIDs get changed without warning in Jot mode
+And we have to use a workaround to insert the content until they fix the Plugin API, but it does work.

 - The plugin has more bloat than I want.
 It currently rebundles the date and js parsing libraries because Amplenote doesn't expose them.
 I'm working to see if we can change this and significantly reduce the plugin size.